Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Summary of Key Points

-The VA claims backlog is a big concern for veterans because the longer a claim takes for a decision the longer a veteran is waiting to receive their rightfully earned VA disability benefits.
+The VA claims backlog is a major concern for veterans because the longer a claim takes for a decision, the longer a veteran must wait to receive their hard-earned VA disability benefits.

-The good news is that the VA continues to make progress toward burning down the backlog of VA disability claims.
+The good news is that the VA continues to make progress in reducing the backlog of VA disability claims.

 A backlogged VA claim is defined as a “VA disability claim that requires a rating decision but has been pending for more than 125 days since receipt without a decision.”